First Generation Student Resources

 The University of Georgia was recently named to the inaugural First Forward cohort by NASPA and The Suder Foundation.
 This designation recognizes institutions of higher education committed to improving experiences and advancing outcomes of first-generation college students.

-If you have questions about these resources, please contact Dr. Lindsay Coco at email@example.com or 706-583-0724.
+If you have questions about these resources, please contact Amy Warrington at firstname.lastname@example.org or 706-583-0724.